The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Photometric Object Catalogs

 We then apply a set of selection criteria to identify ``good'' galaxy targets:

-where $\sigma_{g,r,i}$ are the reported one-sigma photometric errors in each band.
-The last two sets of criteria aim to remove objects that are anomalously bright due to sky over-subtraction near bright stars.
+where $\sigma_{g,r,i}$ are the reported 1$\sigma$ photometric errors in each band.
+The first three criteria are standard SDSS quality cuts.
+The fourth criterion flags galaxies that do not have accurate SDSS photometry to favor photometry from deep images.
+The last two sets of criteria aim to remove objects that are anomalously bright due to sky oversubtraction near bright stars.